DICE-Money/DICE-Cli-Miner/Apps/Readme.txt

 ##############################################################################################################################################
 # General Revision History
 ##############################################################################################################################################
+Revision 1.21 Command Arguments - 08.01.2018
+- Add abstraction for Command Arguments (CommandParser model)
+- Add '--help' command for both applications
+- Refactoring of applications to use build configuration files
+- Add returning value in "validation"
+- Add checking for mismatch in registration of new DICE Unit
+- Add '-r, --registration' command for separated registration of DICE Unit
+- Add "dnsBinder" path in configuration file for operator application
+- Add "-ver, --version" command to inform for current version of applications
+- Change return value from operator as Code instead Text

 Revision 1.20 CUDA Optimization - 31.12.2017
 - Implement CUDA Application Revision 1.00
 - Use JS SHA3 library instead C Library.